Malcolm McNab

-Malcolm Boyd McNab is a trumpeter and player of other brass instruments, and a Los Angeles-based session musician who has performed on nearly 2000 film and television soundtracks.
+Malcolm Boyd McNab (born March 25, 1943) is a trumpeter and player of other brass instruments, and a Los Angeles-based session musician who has performed on nearly 2000 film and television soundtracks.

 Education

 Raised in the San Gabriel Valley, McNab began studying the trumpet at the age of nine, with his father as his first teacher.
 Later, he studied with Pasadena maestro Walter Laursen, and performed with the Pasadena Symphony at the age of fourteen while still attending Mark Keppel High School in Alhambra.

 In 1958 at the age of 15, McNab began playing with the Young Musicians Foundation Debut Orchestra under conductors Dr. Miklos Rosza, Lawrence Foster, Gerhard Samuel and Henry Lewis.
 He also became the Principal Trumpet and librarian for the Pasadena Symphony under Dr. Richard Lert.

 It was at that time that McNab began his studies with James Stamp, leading him to a most valuable path which he has followed for the past 54 years.

 After touring with the San Francisco Ballet and service in the U.S. Army, playing with the West Point band, he studied privately in New York City with John Ware and William Vacchiano.